OmrSanchez/Project--Microsoft-Active-Directory-/README.md

 INTRODUCTION

 This lab was a fun experience and allowed me to solidify some of the concepts of Microsoft Active Directory and what it really is.
 I already have experience deploying operating systems using virtualization.
 (VMWare and VirtualBox).
+This allowed me to dive in just a little bit more into a Windows Server environment and build a tiny enterprise domain.

 ![Overview](https://github.com/OmrSanchez/Project--Microsoft-Active-Directory-/assets/54558041/94708324-2e06-44bb-95e6-5a01a19d865c)